lnicho/ow-my-aws-is-broken/README.md

 # Ow!
-My AWS is Broken
+My AWS is Broken : Why your code doesn't run in the Cloud
-> Why your code doesn't run in the cloud
+> Money goes in, Cloud comes out; you can't explain that.

 Explore the **full** stack of cloud development and deployment as we look at common architecture patterns, their implementation in AWS, and how you can mess it up.